streetpea/chiaki-ng/docs/updates/done.md

     ![Ghost of Tsushima After RGB Update](images/GOTAfterRGB.jpg)

 ## 3 view modes for non-standard screen sizes

-It's great to have these options for Steam Deck's non-standard 1280x800 resolution.
+It's great to have these options for Steam Deck's non-standard 1280x800 resolution.[^1]

 ???- Info "Using These Options Without the Automation [Not Recommended] (click me to open)"